-The Regulatory Build
+The Ensembl Regulatory Build on human

 The Ensembl Regulatory Build provides a genome-wide set of regions that are likely to be involved in gene regulation.
 The classification of these regions are:

 - Predicted enhancers

 We start by running a segmentation across all possible cell-types.
 Because of heterogeneous datasets, we allow for multiple segmentations to be run separately on different sets of cells.
 Each segmentation annotates the genomes of its designated cell-types with a fixed number of states, which are generally identified with a number.

 For each state of each segmentation, we create a summary track which represents the number of cell-types that have that state at any given base pair of the genome.
 The overlaps of this summary function with known features (transcription start sites, exons) and experimental features (CTCF binding sites, known chromatin repression marks) are used to assign a preliminary label to that state.
 For practical purposes, this annotation is manually curated.
 The labels used are either one of the above functional labels, or non-functional labels (dead,weak or repressed).

 Defining the MutliCell regulatory features

 We first determine the a cell type independent functional annotation of the genome, referred to as the MultiCell Regulatory Build.
 This build defines the function of genomic regions.

 To determine whether a state is useful in practice, it is compared to the overall density of transcription factor binding (as measured with ChIP-Seq).
 Applying increasing integer cutoffs to this signal, we define progressively smaller regions.
 If these regions reach a 2 fold enrichment in transcription factor binding signali, then the state is retained for the build.
 This means that although all states are annotated, not all are used to build the Regulatory Build.